Macugnaga Ski Resort

 Macugnaga Accommodation

-The commune of Macugnaga consists of two villages in a lovely, forested valley at the base of each ski area.
-The hamlet of Pecetto is below the Belvedere at 1,369m altitude & Staffa sits at the base of the Monte Moro ski lifts at 1,327m.
-Both are separated by less than a kilometre.
-Staffa has the larger, more vibrant centre, but don’t expect too much in the way of nightlife!
-Both are surrounded by the stunning mountain splendour of the Monte Rosa massif.
+The commune (municipality) of Macugnaga consists of two villages in a lovely, forested valley, one at the base of each ski area.
+The hamlet of Pecetto is below the Belvedere at 1,369m altitude & the larger village of Staffa sits at the base of the Monte Moro ski lifts at 1,327m.
+Both are separated by less than a kilometre and essentially blend into one another.
+Staffa has the more vibrant centre, with a (perhaps) surprisingly lively restaurant, bar & nightlife scene, particularly on weekends!
+Both are surrounded by the undeniably stunning mountain splendour of the Monte Rosa massif.
+Between the two centres is the old 'dorf', a collection of traditional buildings stemming from the original Walser settlers that dates back to the 16th century.

 An excellent range of high quality, but affordable, hotels & apartments are available in Macugnaga.
 All are within easy walking distance of the ski lifts & village centres.
-Some of the more highly-rated include Hotel Signal, Dream Hotel, Hotel Dufour, Residence Weissthor (hotel apartments) and the Residence Cima Jazzi (apartments).
+Some of the more highly-rated hotels include Hotel Signal in Pecetto near the Belvedere, Dream Hotel (closest hotel to Monte Moro ski lifts), and Hotel Dufour (in the centre of Staffa).
+For apartments, the best include Residence Weissthor (hotel apartments in Pecetto near the Belvedere), whilst in Staffa the Residence Monterosa and Residence Cima Jazzi are great.
+There are also many individual chalets & apartments available for holiday rental throughout the valley.

 Search & book all Macugnaga ski accommodation.